truchas/truchas/BUILDING.md

   file.
 The `config` subdirectory contains some examples.
 If none of those are suitable, create your own, or simply define the various variables directly on the cmake command line (using the `-D` flag).
+* `Release`directs CMake to configure an optimized build of Truchas.
+Another option is `Debug` for an unoptimized build with lots of additional runtime checking.
 * Set the `TRUCHAS_TPL_DIR` variable to the TPL installation directory you used in the first stage.
 It must be an absolute path.
 * By default Truchas will be installed into the `install` subdirectory of the